 - In a large skillet, heat oil over medium high heat for 2 minutes.
 Place buns with the pleated side facing down.
 Make sure to place buns approximately 1/2 inch apart to prevent them from sticking together.
 (You may have to cook in 2 batches if your skillet is not large enough).
 Cook for 2 minutes until the bottom turns golden brown and crispy.

 - Add 1 cup of cold water into the pan.
 The water should start sizzling and bubbling immediately.
 Make sure the water is about 1/2-inch deep and covers about half of the buns’ height.
 Cover with the lid and continue to cook for 8-10 minutes until almost all the water is evaporated.

 - Remove the lid and lower the heat to medium.
 Cook for another 2 minutes until all water has been absorbed and the bottom is crispy brown.
 Sprinkle sesame seeds and green onions on top.

-- Can you customize the filling?
-Absolutely.
+Customize the filling.
 There are endless ways that you can customize the filling.
 You can use different protein such as ground beef or chicken, and other types of vegetables such as beans sprouts or chives.

-- Can I use dry active yeast instead of instant yeast?
-Yes, you will just need to adjust the first step slightly.
+How to use dry active yeast instead of instant yeast: You will just need to adjust the first bun dough step slightly.
 Rather than mixing together all the dough ingredients, first combine the active yeast with the water.
 Let it sit for 5-10 minutes to activate it (it should get bubbly and frothy).
 Then, combine the rest of the dough ingredients in a large bowl and pour in the yeast mixture to combine.
 Continue on with the recipe as instructed.